nikfrank/checkers-cp-workshop/README.md

 ### didUpdate lifecycle -> trigger cp play

-Let's start by thinking through what happends when p1 does move:
+Let's start by thinking through what happens when p1 does move:

 - user clicks a square to move to
 - eventually the turn is determined to be over by the `calculatePiecesAfterMove` function during